 FoodAPS provides information about household size and composition, available resources (including food and nutrition assistance program benefits, if any), and acquired food items (and their prices).
 This information, combined with data about the food items and prices that are accessible to each household, provides a robust dataset for research studies that support the design and implementation of policies and regulations affecting America’s food and nutrition assistance programs.
 For a more detailed description of the survey, see Background.

 ERS and the Food and Nutrition Service (FNS) of USDA jointly sponsored FoodAPS.
 Mathematica Policy Research, a private research firm with experience conducting large-scale data collections, designed and implemented the survey.
 Information from the survey will be released on ERS's website in several phases—the first phase describes the survey's objectives, key research questions, data collection efforts, and data access, along with the actual survey instruments.
 The second phase of this data product will provide preliminary analyses of the data conducted by ERS researchers and more detailed documentation, including survey response rates, data quality, imputation procedures, and data linkages.
-Data are in the preliminary stage, and ERS plans for restricted data files to be released in Summer 2014.
+Data are in the preliminary stage, and ERS plans for restricted data files to be released in Fall 2014.